gnganesh99/RAG-for-SPM-data-analysis/README.md

 Notebook implementing the conversational RAG agent with memory and chat history management.
 Demonstrates how the system maintains context across multiple queries, allowing for follow-up questions and iterative refinement of STM data analysis tasks.
 The notebooks shows examples of generated code being executed on-the-fly and the feeback being incorporated into the conversation.

 ### [rag_gui_app.py](rag_gui_app.py)
 Interactive graphical user interface for the conversational RAG system.
-Provides a user-friendly chat interface with persistent conversation history, enabling researchers to interact with the RAG agent through an intuitive web-based application for SPM data analysis queries.
+Provides a user-friendly chat interface with persistent conversation history, enabling researchers to interact with the RAG agent through an intuitive GUI-based application for code generation and review.